Nanofertilizers: An innovative solution to boost production and reduce environmental impact

 - Balanced fertilizer formulations with adequate properties to improve fertilization efficiency.

-- Evaluation of the effect of adding fertilizers with nanofertilizers on crops.
+- Evaluation of the effect of adding fertilizers combined with nanofertilizers on crops.

 - Financial viability analysis of a Spin-Off.